Homeschool Programs

 Lutherlyn has been offering environmental education programs to homeschoolers for over 25 years.
 The Lutherlyn Environmental Education Program is excited to host another homeschool program series.

-Most of our programs are appropriate for grades 1-12, unless otherwise noted.
+Most of our programs are appropriate for grades K-12, unless otherwise noted.
 Each session runs from 9:30 AM to 12:00 PM.
-(The Maple Sugaring event will have an additional afternoon session from 1-3:30pm) The cost is $10 per person for everyone attending ages 4 and over.
-Siblings ages 3 and under are welcome to come with their family at no extra cost.
+(Some events may have an additional afternoon session from 1-3:30pm.)
+The cost is $10 per person for everyone attending ages 4 and over.
+Siblings ages 3 and under are welcome to come with their family at no extra cost and are not required to register.
 An adult must register along with the student or students.
 In the event of inclement weather, some activities may be adjusted or substituted as needed.
 If a minimum of 10 people are not registered for a session, it will be cancelled and registered participants will receive a full refund.

 WINTER SERIES